LeelaChessZero/lczero.org/content/dev/wiki/Getting-Started.md

 * [[Changelog|https://github.com/LeelaChessZero/lc0/blob/master/changelog.txt]] between different versions

 ### Network

-Download a network from http://training.lczero.org/networks or see [best nets](https://github.com/LeelaChessZero/lc0/wiki/Best-Nets-for-Lc0) for an overview of the best nets for your conditions.
+The client will already download the latest network for contributing games.
+If you want, you can download a specific version of a network.
+Download a network from http://training.lczero.org/networks or see [best nets](https://github.com/LeelaChessZero/lc0/wiki/Best-Nets-for-Lc0) for an overview of the best nets for your specific hardware conditions.
   * The name will be some long hash string, for example: b82f0b34b96c8f38f68ee97703b4149ab976122ca9bed6120f9dea88d733d266
   * Rename to "weights" (for convenience).
   * Place in the same directory with the lc0 application.
 On a Mac this is /Users/[username]/lc0/build/release/.
   * The file will be found automatically after opening lc0 in the command line.

 ## Get started analyzing positions

+You can analyse games in the engine console as follows:

 * Open the lc0 application.
 * Enter the command "go nodes 100" in the terminal.
 * lc0 will begin a configuration process, which will only happen once.
 Then it will analyze the starting position for 100 nodes.
 * To increase the quality of analysis, use more nodes.
 * To analyse a position, type for example, "position startpos moves e2e4 e7e5", where the moves lead to the desired position.
 Then use "go nodes [number]" again.
+* To analyse a specific position you can give the engine a FEN position "position fen 4k3/8/8/8/8/8/4P3/4K3 w - - 5 39".
+Then use "go nodes 100".

+## Graphical interface for analyses

+With nibbler there is now also a GUI available to help analyse games.
+You can find the latest version of nibbler at https://github.com/fohristiwhirl/nibbler

 ## Debug
 * For easier debug, verify install by running from command line (cmd.exe)